miscalculation/maheen-website/content/pages/projects/project-three.md

 colors: colors-a
 date: '2020-05-01'
 client: ''
-description: >-
-  Determined if CitiBike is an affordable system or a luxury service through data collection and visualization.
+description: Is CitiBike is an affordable system or a luxury service?
 featuredImage:
   type: ImageBlock
   url: /images/citibike.png